DadsamG/physics/README.md

 - Less LOC, no dependencies
 - I've found some bugs in Windfield (mainly collision callbacks)

-**Why snake_case ?**
-- I currently use snake_case in the library for convenience because I code in it, gonna switch to camelCase soon...

 **XXX don't work, I want XXX feature**
 - I'm open to suggestions, contact me here or on twitter ([@4v0v_](https://twitter.com/4v0v_/)).